chrisgrieser/shimmering-obsidian/README.md

 ➡️ [Documentation of the Documentation Search](documentation/Documentation%20Search.md)

 ### Vault Switcher
-- Switch the Vault controlled by *this Alfred workflow*.
+- Switch the Vault controlled by this Alfred workflow.
 - 🆕 Open vaults in Obsidian, Finder, or the Terminal.

 ➡️ [Documentation of the Vault Switcher](documentation/Vault%20Switcher.md)